How to Set Up Dual Monitors in 2026

 Step 2 — Open Display Settings.
 Right-click anywhere on your desktop → select Display Settings.
 You’ll see two numbered rectangles representing your two monitors.
 If Windows detected the second monitor, both rectangles are visible.
 If only one appears, click Detect at the bottom of the page.

 Step 3 — Configure the display mode.
 Scroll down to Multiple displays and select your preferred mode from the dropdown.
 Extend these displays is what you want for productivity — your desktop expands across both screens as one large workspace.
-Duplicate these displays mirrors your primary monitor on both screens (useful for presentations, not for productivity).
-Show only on 1 or Show only on 2 disables one monitor entirely.
+Duplicate these displays mirrors your primary monitor on both screens — useful for presentations, not for productivity.

 Step 4 — Arrange the monitors to match your physical layout.
 Drag the numbered rectangles in Display Settings to match how your monitors physically sit on your desk.
 If your second monitor is to the right of your primary, drag rectangle 2 to the right of rectangle 1.
 This determines how your cursor moves between screens — get this wrong and your cursor appears to teleport when crossing the bezel gap.